hazemessam/automation-scripts/README.md

 # Automation Scripts

 ## [create.py](create.py)
-Automate the process of creating a remote GitHub repo and initialize a local repo then push its files to the remote repo all with one command.
+Automate the process of creating a remote GitHub repo and initializing a local repo and pushing its files to the remote repo all with one command.

 ### Requirements:
 -   install `PyGithub` package.
     ```
     $ pip3 install PyGithub=1.54
     ```
--   Set `TOKEN_PATH` variable to the path of the file that contains the GitHub token.
+-   Generate a GitHub token then set `TOKEN_PATH` variable to the path of the file that contains the GitHub token.

 ### Usage:
 ```